The 2nd Big-Data Medicine conference:

 Conference: Wed-Thu., Dec 9-10, 2020

 Roy Kishony, Technion – Israel Institute of Technology

 Shai Shen-Orr, Technion – Israel Institute of Technology

-Indeed, as both medical research and healthcare become increasingly dependent on big data, biomedical informatics is promising to impact major biomedical questions and challenges from infectious diseases through genetic disorders to cancer.
+The second conference in this series, will focus on exciting developments in the field in terms of new experimental and data science methodologies, and in terms of real life applications.
+As medical research and healthcare become increasingly dependent on big data, biomedical informatics is promising to impact major biomedical questions and challenges from infectious diseases through genetic disorders to cancer.

 Inherently though, progress in this field requires interdisciplinarity across basic research in Biology, Computer Science and Medicine intertwined with collaborations with healthcare providers, industry leaders, entrepreneurs and even governmental agencies.
 The aim of the conference is to bring together researchers from academia, health care and key innovators from the industry for two days of stimulating presentations on range of topics addressing this theme and hope that the meeting will thereby foster new initiatives and partnerships.

 We expect that the conference will attract an interdisciplinary audience of students, postdocs and faculty from across the country and internationally.